AUNaseef/Hello-World/CPlusPlus/Hello.cpp.md

 The 'main()' will be executed first, On all C++ Programs and in most other languages.

 'std::cout << "Hello, GIT!"'
 To print an array of characters.(char*).

+using 'return' to return a value. here is int, so returning a integer. there is not return if it is void.